-London’s housing market is distinct from the rest of the country.
-The demand for property, the mix of tenures and households, the difference in affordability of renting or buying, and the levels of acute housing need, all distinguish the London housing market from England as a whole, and have major implications for the delivery of housing that is affordable.
+London’s housing market is distinct.
+The ravenous appetite for property, the competition for public land between housing and services, the mix of tenures and shifting demographics, the mutable definition of ‘Affordable Housing’, changing developer contribution requirements, and of course the levels of acute housing need — taken together, these factors distinguish the London housing market from that of England as a whole, and have major implications for the delivery of housing that is affordable.

 23rd October 2014